NeVeX/interview-playground/payroll-application/Readme.md

   - Build System: Gradle 1.3.1

 ### Building the application
+Note: In the **release** directory, there is an already built application that can be used (without having to build the source).
 To build/test the application source code, run the following in the root of the project (where gradle.build is)
 ```sh
 $ gradle build